Top 10 Stealers Wheel songs

 Photo: AVRO, CC BY-SA 3.0 NL <https://creativecommons.org/licenses/by-sa/3.0/nl/deed.en>, via Wikimedia Commons

 When most fans hear the name Stealers Wheel, the song “Stuck In The Middle With You,” pops into their head.
 It’s just one of those songs from the 1970s that you heard all the time on the radio.
-“Stuck In The Middle With You,” had a great groove, fantastic guitar playing, unbelievable vocal and memorable melody.
-And if time caused you to possibly forget the song as we all grew older into the 80s and 90s, well then good old Quentin Tarantino brought it right back out front using the song in one of his most twisted scenes in his directorial debut Reservoir Dogs.
-Stealers Wheel didn’t really have any other big hits.
-They weren’t together for a long time as the group only released three albums.
+“Stuck In The Middle With You” had a great groove, fantastic guitar playing, unbelievable vocals, and a memorable melody.
+And if time caused you to possibly forget the song as we all grew older into the 80s and 90s, good old Quentin Tarantino brought it right back out front using the song in one of his most twisted scenes in his directorial debut Reservoir Dogs.
+Stealers Wheel didn’t have any other big hits.
+They weren’t together long enough as the group only released three albums.

 Stealers Wheel was first formed in 1972 by Joe Egan and Gerry Rafferty who had known each other since they were teenagers.
 The two friends added musicians Ian Campbell, Roger Brown and Rab Noakes.
 After the band broke up in 1975, Gerry Rafferty would go on to have a successful solo career.
 He had tremendous success with the album City To City which was released in 1978.
 It was an album that spawned two huge hit singles entitled “Right Down the Line,” and “Baker Street.”
 Gerry Rafferty passed away in 2011.